CrowdStrike/Cloud-Azure/container/falcon-container-aks-implementation-guide.md

 ## Pre-requisites

+- Refer to the lastest documentation on the [falcon-container](https://falcon.crowdstrike.com/documentation/146/falcon-container-sensor-for-linux)
 - Existing Azure Subscription and Global Adminstrator permissions
 - You will need a workstation to complete the installation steps below
   * These steps have been tested on Linux and should also work with OSX